What Is Hashimoto's Disease?

-- Anti-thyroid antibodies: Testing for increased anti-thyroid antibodies usually provides the best evidence of Hashimoto’s disease, but the antibodies are not present in all cases.
+- Anti-thyroid antibodies: Testing for increased anti-thyroid antibodies (usually anti-thyroid peroxidase or anti-thyroglobulin antibodies) can confirm Hashimoto’s disease, but the antibodies are not present in all cases.

 - TSH (thyroid-stimulating hormone or thyrotropin) test: Increased TSH level in the blood is the most accurate indicator of hypothyroidism.
 The level of TSH rises dramatically when the thyroid gland underproduces thyroid hormone.

 - Estimates of thyroxine (T4) test: This measures the level of T4 in your blood.
 A low level of free T4 is consistent with thyroid hormone deficiency.
 However, free T4 values in the “normal range” may still represent thyroid hormone deficiency in a particular person, since a high level of TSH stimulation may keep the free T4 levels “within normal limits” for many years.

 Visit our Journey for Patients with Thyroid Disease to learn more about Hashimoto's disease diagnosis.Learn More

 If you have hypothyroidism as a result of Hashimoto’s disease, thyroid hormone therapy is needed since proper dosage usually corrects any symptoms due to thyroid hormone deficiency.
 Thyroid hormone therapy is not needed if the thyroid is functioning normally, since it doesn't help with symptoms in that setting.

 Treatment of hypothyroidism caused by Hashimoto’s disease generally consists of taking a single daily tablet of levothyroxine.
 It is essential to take them as prescribed each day.